TeachBooks/mirror_mude_book/book/sandbox/continuous/empirical.md

 Time series of wind speed close to Schiphol Airport.
 ```

 Let's start computing the empirical CDF.
 We need to assign to each observation a non-exceedance probability.
-To do so, we just need to sort to observations and compute the non-exceedance probabilities using the ranks.
+To do so, we just need to sort the observations and compute the non-exceedance probabilities using the ranks.
 This is illustrated below with pseudo-code.

     read observations